-- Class I projects require an EIS and result in a Record of Decision (ROD). - Class II projects are Categorically Excluded from the NEPA process or Categorically Exempt from the SEPA process.
-For FHWA projects, NEPA Categorical Exclusions are documented with WSDOT's Environmental Classification Summary (ECS) form.
+- Class I projects require an EIS and result in a Record of Decision (ROD).
+See Section 400.07 for more information on documenting EISs. - Class II projects are referred to as CEs they are Categorically Excluded from the NEPA process or Categorically Exempt from the SEPA process.
+For FHWA projects, NEPA CEs are documented with WSDOT's Environmental Classification Summary (ECS) form.
+For more information on CEs, see Section 400.09.
 FTA and FRA use CE worksheets to document their decisions WSDOT staff complete these worksheets for FTA/FRA review.
 For local agency projects see the Local Agency Guidelines M 36-63.
 If you need access to the appropriate form to document a NEPA CE contact the ESO NEPA/SEPA staff. - Class III projects require a NEPA EA or a SEPA checklist to determine project impacts.
-Depending on level of impact indicated by these documents, an EA results in a Finding of No Significant Impact (FONSI) or an NOI to develop an EIS (if project impacts are found to be significant).
-Similarly, under SEPA, a SEPA checklist leads to a Determination of NonSignificance (DNS), or a Determination of Significance (DS) and Scoping Notice to draft an EIS.
+Depending on level of impact indicated by these documents, an EA results in a Finding of No Significant Impact (FONSI) or a NOI to develop an EIS (if project impacts are found to be significant).
+Similarly, under SEPA, a SEPA checklist leads to a Determination of Nonsignificance (DNS), or a Determination of Significance (DS) and Scoping Notice to draft an EIS.
 (WAC 197-11-315).
+For additional information on documenting EAs and SEPA Checklists, see Section 400.08.

-Over the years, WSDOT, Ecology, and the legislature have worked to align transportation project CEs under SEPA with FHWA's NEPA CEs.
+Over the years, WSDOT, the Washington State Department of Ecology (Ecology), and the legislature have worked to align transportation project CEs under SEPA with FHWA's NEPA CEs.
 However, some project development actions that are excluded from NEPA review may still require SEPA review.
 Likewise, some actions categorically exempt under SEPA may require additional documentation for the NEPA process.